danielsaidi/ApiKit/Sources/ApiKit/ApiKit.docc/ApiKit.md

 ## Getting started

-The <doc:Getting-Started> article has a guide to help you get started with RichTextKit.
+The <doc:Getting-Started> article has a guide to help you get started with ApiKit.